tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 1. **Initialize**: Run `> reaper-read-files 00reaper/00OS-commands` to load the full context.
 2. **Identify Focus**: Determine which REQ to address from user_requests.md.
-3. **Plan Implementation**: Update the three core workflow files with implementation plans.
+3. **Create/Update Core Files**:
+   - Create/update **active-request.md** with the complete REQ details
+   - Create/update **implementation-plan.md** with the concrete implementation plan
+   - Create/update **cycle-status.md** to begin tracking progress
-4. **Execute Changes**: Make the necessary changes to 00OS.
+4. **Execute Changes**: Make the necessary changes to 00OS according to the implementation plan.
 5. **Update Documentation**: Ensure all supporting materials reflect the changes.
-6. **Reset for Next Cycle**: Clear the core workflow files of cycle-specific content.
+6. **Reset for Next Cycle**: Clear the core workflow files of cycle-specific content or archive them for reference.

+## Core Workflow Files Lifecycle

+The three core workflow files follow a specific lifecycle throughout the development cycle:

+1. **active-request.md**:
+   - Populated at the beginning of the cycle with REQ details
+   - Updated with clarifications as they emerge during the cycle
+   - Reset or archived at the end of the cycle

+2. **implementation-plan.md**:
+   - Created after analyzing the REQ and relevant context
+   - Contains the full plan for implementation
+   - Serves as a reference throughout the cycle
+   - Reset or archived at the end of the cycle

+3. **cycle-status.md**:
+   - Updated continuously throughout the cycle
+   - Provides real-time status of cycle progress
+   - Documents decisions made and blockers encountered
+   - Reset or archived at the end of the cycle

 ## Process Categorization Architecture